ros2/ros2_documentation/source/Tutorials/CreatingAROS2Package.rst

 With packages, you can release your ROS 2 work and allow others to build and use it easily.

 Package creation in ROS 2 uses ament as its build system and colcon as its build tool.
-You can create a package using either CMake or Python.
+You can create a package using either CMake or Python, which are officially supported, though other build types do exist.

 Prerequisites